 When you drive an RV, a backup camera is a great asset.
-RVs are long and it’s tough to see what’s behind you with just your mirrors (or a cranked neck).
+RVs are long, and it’s tough to see what’s behind you with just your mirrors (or a cranked neck).
 But not all RVs are easily wired for backup cameras.
-That’s why today we’re taking a look at the wireless backup camera for RV use!
+That’s why, in this post, we’re taking a look at wireless backup cameras for RV use!

 - 1) Why Would I Want a Wireless Backup Camera for My RV?